RiiConnect24/Wii-Guide/_pages/en_US/hbc.md

 ![Success Installing the Homebrew Channel](/images/Wii/SuccessHBC.png)

 5. Once installed, press back and go to BootMii.
 6. If the main screen says you can install BootMii as boot2, do so.
 This offers the best possible brick protection you can have.
-Skip this step if you cannot install BootMii as boot2.
+Skip this step if the option doesn't show up, in that case your Wii is not one of the earlier models that supports it.
-7. Install BootMii as IOS, even if you already installed BootMii boot2 in the previous step.
-If you couldn't install BootMii as boot2 in the previous step, this will still allow you to create a NAND backup.
+7. Install BootMii as IOS, even if you already installed BootMii as boot2 in the previous step.
+If you couldn't install BootMii as boot2, this will still allow you to create a NAND backup.

-If you do not have an SD card, you cannot install or use BootMii, and therefore will not be able utilize any of the mentioned benefits.
+If you do not have an SD card, you cannot install nor use BootMii, and therefore will not be able to utilize any of the mentioned benefits.
 You can always install it at a later date.
 {: .notice--warning}